 Climbing Gear Link has a ring on each of his fingers.
 The rings were created from heated and sculpted TerraFlex.
 Once the rings were formed, I coated them in Mod Podge so that I could spray paint them gray.
 Once this sealant dried, I sprayed the various sides of the rings, allowed them to dry, and finished them with a final coat of Mod Podge.

 Last but not least, this part was created with a single piece of paracord.
 It was tied so that the bracelet could expand to fit my foot and tightened so as to not fall out of place.

 After creating a cosplay, I’m always a bit unsure how people are going to respond.

-With my Climbing Gear Link, would they get it?
+With my Breath of the Wild Climbing Gear Link cosplay, would they get it?
 Would people laugh?
 Would they think it looks like the outfit from the game?

 Full Disclosure: Some of these links are affiliate links.
 Purchasing items through these links will help support the site at no extra cost to you.
 If you have any questions about this, let me know.

 - Montana Black: Kicking Yellow (Buckles)

 - Heat Transfer Vinyl (Decals)